 Looking to rent a bike for your adventure?
 Battenkill Valley Outdoors in Cambridge offers bike rentals.
 Choose from a solo bike, a tandem bike, or a “rental bike child trailer,” which is a covered pull-behind trailer: They make it easy for biking to be a family activity!

 Stop into their location in Granville or shop online for e-bikes, bike parts, accessories, and outdoor sporting goods.
 New to e-bikes?
 You can even rent one through bushbustingbikes!

 Places to Eat & Things to See Along the Way

 You’ve got to grab some grub while you’re out on your biking trip!
-Below we’ve rounded up some places to get food, cool sights to see, and even a unique overnight accommodation option that are close to the aforementioned trails and forests.
+Below we’ve rounded up some places to get food, cool sights to see, and even unique overnight accommodation options that are close to the aforementioned trails and forests.